In a competitive online world, it’s not enough to have a mediocre logo for your business.

 And if they don’t?
 Well, keep working at it, boss.

-Ultimately, it’s worth the time and effort to be able to show off a logo that you’re going to love for years to come.
+Ultimately, it’s worth the time and effort to be able to show off a logo that you and your target audience are going to love for years to come.